wavefrontHQ/opentelemetry-examples/README.md

 ### Send Data Using the OpenTelemetry Collector and the Wavefront Proxy
 If you have already configured your application to send data to the OpenTelemetry Collector, the data flows from your application to Tanzu Observability as shown in the diagram:

-**Note**: You need to use OpenTelemetry Collector Contrib version v0.28.0 or later to export traces to Tanzu Observability."
 ![Shows how the data flows from your application to the OpenTelemetry Collector to Tanzu Observability](images/opentelemetry_collector_tracing.png)

 Follow these steps: